How to sell vintage clothing online: a complete guide

 “My mission is to bring you the best of vintage fashion from the 1980s— a time when no shoulder pad was too big, no color too bright, nor pattern too outrageous.”

 Henny Penny Vintage doesn’t shy away when it comes to its brand ethos, proudly declaring, “We're giving fast fashion the middle finger!” on its homepage.
 This stance, combined with great product images shot in nature, cements its purpose as a store promoting sustainable fashion choices that are kinder to the environment.

-Funding your vintage clothing business
+04. Fund your vintage clothing business

 It’s entirely possible to start selling vintage on a very small budget.
 You can start by selling vintage clothing from your own wardrobe or someone else’s, reselling thrifted garments, or selling goods from a wholesale supplier with a low minimum order quantity.
 Having ready access to cash is preferable, so you’ll be able to source stock in bulk or buy a vintage bargain if one suddenly crosses your path.

 You’ll also need to set aside money for eCommerce business basics, like your online store, domain name, packaging, and any business licenses needed in your region.
 You can always bootstrap your business as it grows, reinvesting your money where it's needed as you make more sales, like buying more stock or renting a bigger studio space.
 If your savings aren’t enough for your business ambitions, look into getting a small business loan or acquiring an investor as a way to raise money for your business.

 05. Source vintage clothing